 It won't make much sense yet, but you can pan the camera by holding Shift, holding MMB, and moving the mouse.
 This will be a lot more useful when we have more objects.
 So let's create more!

 Now let's get rid of it.
-Just hit Del, or X. Blender will bring up a little confirmation message; click on Delete to delete the thing.
+Just hit Del, or X. With X (only), Blender will bring up a little confirmation message; click on Delete to delete the thing.

 OH NO DON'T DELETE IT!
 Did you delete it?
 Just hit undo (Ctrl-Z).
 Undo is your friend.
 It's really easy to do something horrible and unexpected, and you can almost always undo it.

-If you change your mind about a deletion, just move your mouse.
+If you hit X and change your mind about a deletion, just move your mouse.
 The confirmation message will disappear, and the object will remain.
 (All of Blender's confirmation menus work like this.
 Sometimes this is unexpected— dialogs in other programs don't disappear when you mouse out of them.)

 The arrows on the object are actually tools.
 If you left click on an arrow (and keep holding LMB), you can move the object along that axis by moving the mouse.